jsahlsa/Joe-Sahlsa-Home/src/blog/test-post.md

 # {{ title }}

 Do not put spaces in [YAML](https://yaml.org/) frontmatter `tags` like this: `tags: blog git`, instead use an array like this `tags: [blog, git]`, capeesh?

+This post would show up in `collections.blog` or `collections.git` because of its tags in the frontmatter.